rebeccalindman/SwingNotes-Nodejs-Express/README.md

 # Endpoints
 All endpoints except /signup and /login require JWT-authentication

-Aditional admin endpoints allow used manipulation:
-- GET /admin/users - gets a total count of users (number) and an array of users
-- PATCH /admin/users/:id - allows admin to change the user role for any user to either 'admin' or 'user'

 ## 🌍 Public
 | Method | Route  | Description          |